Steven Turner

-Steven "Afterburner" Turner (born January 18, 1987 in Brampton, Ontario) is a professional Canadian football running back and slotback who is currently a free agent.
-He was drafted 30th overall by the Toronto Argonauts in the 2010 CFL Draft.
+Steven "Afterburner" Turner (born January 18, 1987) is a Canadian former professional football running back and slotback.
+He was drafted 30th overall by the Toronto Argonauts in the 2010 CFL draft.
 He played college football for the Bishop's Gaiters.

 College career

-Turner attended Bishop's University where he played college football for the Bishop's Gaiters from 2006-2009 under former Toronto Argonaut Leroy Blugh.
+Turner attended Bishop's University where he played college football for the Bishop's Gaiters from 2006 to 2009 under former Toronto Argonaut Leroy Blugh.

 Professional career

-CFL Draft

 Turner turned heads at the CFL Evaluation Camp after he broke the E-Camp record of 4.39 seconds for the 40-yard dash by recording his own mark of 4.31 seconds.
 The previous record had been set by former teammate Jamall Lee at the previous year's E-Camp.
-Turner finished in first or at least tied for first in the 40-yard dash, the shuttle, the vertical leap and the standing broad leap After his impressive performance at the E-Camp, he was ranked as the 14th best player available in the 2010 CFL Draft in the Canadian Football League’s Amateur Scouting Bureau rankings.
-On May 2, 2010, Turner was selected with the 30th overall pick by the Toronto Argonauts in the 2010 CFL Draft.
+Turner finished in first or at least tied for first in the 40-yard dash, the shuttle, the vertical leap and the standing broad leap After his impressive performance at the E-Camp, he was ranked as the 14th best player available in the 2010 CFL draft in the Canadian Football League’s Amateur Scouting Bureau rankings.
+On May 2, 2010, Turner was selected with the 30th overall pick by the Toronto Argonauts in the 2010 CFL draft.

-Toronto Argonauts

 Turner signed through the 2012 season with the Argonauts on May 21, 2010.
-On June 7, 2010, Turner ruptured his left Achilles tendon during training camp, leaving his 2010 CFL season debut in doubt.
+On June 7, 2010, he ruptured his left Achilles tendon during training camp, leaving his 2010 CFL season debut in doubt.
 On June 24, 2010, Turner was released by the Argonauts.

-On December 7, 2010, Turner was re-signed by the Toronto Argonauts.
+On December 7, 2010, Turner was re-signed by the Argonauts.
 He was released by the Argonauts on June 8, 2011.

+Turner was signed to the practice roster of the Edmonton Eskimos on October 15, 2012.
+He was released on May 8, 2013.